for global health

 Eligible are individuals, institutions, or organisations from all fields who, in one or more of the following aspects,

-- have made outstanding contributions to improve global health, be it through scientific, societal, technological, political or economic innovations;
+- have made outstanding contributions to improve global health, be it through scientific, societal, technological, political, or economic innovations, and by applying concepts of social, educational, behavioural, environmental, economic, commercial and/or policymaking-related determinants of health;

-- have significantly contributed to the attainment of the United Nations 2030 Agenda Sustainable Development Goals, with special attention made to SDG 3 “Good Health and Well-Being for All” and its intersectionality with other SDGs (e.g. climate, education, equality);
+- have significantly contributed to the attainment of the United Nations 2030 Agenda Sustainable Development Goals, with special attention made to SDG 3 “Good Health and Well-Being for All” and its intersectionality with others of the 17 SDGs;

-- have developed and/or implemented health-improving innovations or interventions, governance and policies with the potential for broad impact;
+- have developed and/or implemented health-improving innovations or interventions, governance, and policies with the potential for broad impact on equity;

 - have contributed to the advancement of research or led to the discovery of disease origins, treatment or prevention which impact global health;